Anne Marie Braafheid

-Anne Marie Braafheid from Curaçao became the first black woman to attain the position of first runner-up in the Miss Universe 1968 contest.
+Anne Marie Braafheid is a Curaçaoan actress, model and beauty pageant titleholder who became the first black woman to attain the position of first runner-up in the Miss Universe 1968 contest.
 A retired primary school teacher and fluent in five languages, she has been married since the 1970s, has one daughter and still resides in Curaçao.

 In popular culture

 She had a part in the much-debated 1970 Italian giallo film, Le tue mani sul mio corpo.